-TehN1ppe announced months after in his channel that he has an alternate channel where he uploads gameplay of video games.
-Meaning that he was willing to put up new 10 hour videos there.
-He also added a video called “Dimitri hears about TheN1ppe” which he advertises to have every one of his subscribers to subscribe to his alternate channel to check out his new 10 hour videos.
+TehN1ppe announced months after the incident in his channel that he has an alternate channel where he uploads gameplay of video games, as well as more 10-hour videos.
+He also added a video called, "Dimitri hears about TheN1ppe" which he advertises to have every one of his subscribers to subscribe to his alternate channel to check out his new 10 hour videos.

 It is also noted that in Early 2012, he announced on his alternate channel that he has gotten a youtube partnership on his old youtube channel (TehN1ppe) which enables him to upload 10 hour videos once again without being limited.